|

 TRAINING

-expected to have or to obtain university degree-level engineering
+or to obtain university degree-level engineering qualifications.

 Recruit training for other ranks involves two phases: